willian-viana/blue-coding/README.md

 - Create a user experience design very polished and refined.
 - Create code in a clean, readable way, allowing normal conventions.
 - The objective for you is to create your own lightbox and the slideshow app, without using a predefined one.
 - Develop and test using Chrome/Chromium browser.
-Your work will be revised with that browser. ●If you have any note or instructions about the exercise, please write them on the README.md
+Your work will be revised with that browser.
+- If you have any note or instructions about the exercise, please write them on the README.md